Dilbert66/HomeAssistantFiles/README.md

 **openmqtt.py** <br/>
 - same functions as the broadlink module except uses a diy openmqttgateway module.
 I built mine from a very inexpensive Sonoff RF gateway box by adding an IR transmitter to it.
+- for more info about building one or getting ir codes visit: https://github.com/1technophile/OpenMQTTGateway/wiki/User-guide-IR

 ## Installation